-Trained in many aspects of stunts, including fight, falls, tactical and stunt driving, wirework and a wide range of ancient, modern and improvised weaponry
+Trained in many aspects of stunts, including fight, falls, tactical and stunt driving, wirework, fire and a wide range of ancient, modern and improvised weaponry

 HSE level 3, Risk assessment level 2, working at heights, and IPAF cherry picker & scissor lift licensed, fire safety qualified.
 Instructor of Ninjutsu, Samurai Ju-jutsu, Kenjutsu (katana, shoto, daisho, tachi, nagamaki), Bo Jutsu (6ft staff), Jo-jutsu(4ft staff), Hanbo-jutsu (3ft staff), Shikomi-zue(sword cane), Hojo-jutsu (rope weapons), Kusari fundo (chain weapon), Tanto jutsu (knife), Tessen/yawara (fan/rod), Shuriken jutsu (shaken, and bo), metsubishi, hidden/improvised weapons, firearms disarm/retention, firearms instructor, bodyguard instructor.

 So why movies and TV?

 I have had a huge passion for Film & TV from a young age, especially stunt and action driven productions.

 Due to my wealth of real life action skills, I felt that my experiences left me very well placed to add a realistic dimension to film.